Importance of Keywords in Aviation SMS

 - Continuous improvement.

 You might call these the “four pillars of safety performance.”
-All three elements of safety performance should be accounted for in goals and objective, and corresponding KPIs.
+All three elements of safety performance should be accounted for in goals and objectives, and corresponding KPIs.

 Related Articles on Monitoring Safety Performance in Aviation SMS